devi-prasad/fast-track-c/readme.md

   - Basic techniques for instructing compilers to perform strict code analysis.
   - Documenting design decisions and implementation details.

-###Are you interested in learning from Fast-Track-C
+### Are you interested in learning from Fast-Track-C?
 Email me giving some details about your background and interests.

 email: dprasadm@gmail.com